scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

 distributed training and inference system named DistBelief [tf]_.
 It supports myriad of hardware platforms, from mobile phones to GPU/TPU clusters, for both training and inference.
-It can even run in browser on the client’s side, without the data ever leaving the machine.
+It can even train and run models in browser, without the data ever leaving the user's environment.
 Apart from being a valuable tool in research domain, it is also being used in demanding production environments.
-On a development side, representing machine learning algorithms in tree-like structures makes it a very good expression interface.
+On a development side, representing machine learning algorithms in tree-like structures makes it a good expression interface.
 Lastly, on the performance vs usability side, both graph and eager modes are supported.
 Eager mode allows for easier debugging since the code is executed in Python control flow, as opposed to the TensorFlow specific graph control flow [tfeager]_.